machal/cssmine-content/nastroje-npm-bower.md

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Using `--save-dev` will save the library into the project's dependencies in a
-`bower.json` or `package.json` config files.
-On the other hand, jQuery is a user
+`bower.json` or `package.json` config file.
+However, jQuery is a user dependency
-dependency so it is better to use `--save` when developing a website.
+so it is better to use `--save` when developing a website.

 Let's move on: updating jQuery: